zkoss/zkessentials-book/handling_user_input/mvvm_approach.md

 # MVVM Approach

-In addition to the MVC approach, ZK also allows you to design your application using another architecture: [ *MVVM (Model-View-ViewModel)*](http://books.zkoss.org/zk-mvvm-book/8.0/index.html).
+In addition to the MVC approach, ZK also allows you to design your application in another architecture: [ *MVVM (Model-View-ViewModel)*](http://books.zkoss.org/zk-mvvm-book/8.0/index.html).
-This architecture also divides an application into 3 parts: View, Model, and ViewModel.
+This architecture also divides an application into 3 roles: **View**, **Model**, and **ViewModel**.
 The View and Model plays the same roles as they do in MVC.
-The ViewModel in MVVM acts like *a special Controller* for the View which is responsible for exposing data from the Model to the View and for providing required action and logic for user requests from the View.
+The ViewModel in MVVM acts like a special Controller for the View which is responsible for exposing data from the Model to the View and for providing required action and logic for user requests from the View.
-The ViewModel is a *View abstraction*, which contains a View's state and behavior.
-The biggest difference from the Controller in the MVC is that *ViewModel should not contain any reference to UI components* and knows nothing about the View's visual elements.
+The ViewModel is a View abstraction, which contains a View's state and behavior.
+The biggest difference from the Controller in the MVC is that **ViewModel should not contain any reference to UI components** and knows nothing about the View's visual elements.
 Hence this clear separation between View and ViewModel decouples ViewModel from View and makes ViewModel more reusable and more abstract.

 Since the ViewModel contains no reference to UI components, you cannot control components directly e.g. to get value from them or set value to